SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/examples.md

 uid: help-en-tracked-links-examples
 title: Examples of the use of trackable links
 description: Examples of the use of trackable links
+keywords: Marketing
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.14.2024
-keywords: Marketing
+so.version: 10
-so.topic: help
+so.topic: howto
 language: en
+so.audience: user
+so.audience.tooltip: SuperOffice Marketing
 ---

 # Examples of the use of trackable links